Rune Øygard: Trials (the Øygard case)

 He came to broad national media attention when he was indicted by the police (siktet) of child sexual abuse in 2011.
 Despite being indicted of child sexual abuse, he was reelected as mayor by the municipal council following the 2011 Norwegian local elections.
 He only asked for temporary leave from his political office in May 2012, following his final indictment by the public prosecutor (tiltale) the previous month and repeated calls to leave office from the Secretary-General of his party (Raymond Johansen) since his first indictment the year before.
 His trial started in October 2012.
 He is accused of sexually abusing a girl who was under the age of 14 (and 37 years his junior), over several years, including more than 50 instances of sexual intercourse from the girl was 13 years old.
 Adding to the interest in the case, Øygard had met the girl together with Prime Minister Jens Stoltenberg several times (including in the Prime Minister's home), leading the girl's lawyer to ask for Stoltenberg to testify in the case; however, the public prosecutor in the case, Thorbjørn Klundseter, opted against this.

-Iselin Jonassen is acting mayor of Vågå in Øygard's absence.
+Iselin Jonassen became acting mayor of Vågå Municipality in Øygard's absence.

 On 12 October 2012, Prime Minister Jens Stoltenberg and the central leadership of the Norwegian Labour Party demanded that Øygard be removed from his position as mayor in light of the revelations.
 The following day, it became known that Øygard refuses to resign voluntarily.